Pertinent Graduate School Policies

 Students heading into their second year in the program will be asked to submit a revised Program of Study and apply for graduating early in their second year.
 At this time, a full Graduate School audit of the student’s graduate course-progress is conducted.
 The details and form(s) for this process can be found here.

 Petitions and Appeals

-Whenever a graduate student feels that his/her rights and interests have been seriously jeopardized by unfair, arbitrary, or malicious exercise of faculty grading prerogative, the student may appeal a grade within five (5) days of final grade posting for a given semester.
+Whenever a graduate student feels that their rights and interests have been seriously jeopardized by unfair, arbitrary, or malicious exercise of faculty grading prerogative, the student may appeal a grade within five (5) days of final grade posting for a given semester.
 The details of this grade appeals process are outlined here in the Graduate Catalog.